Moving back to my Yorkshire roots

-Another year has come to a close and so I have an opportunity to review this year’s photographs.
+Another year has come to a close and so I have an opportunity to review the year’s photographs.

-On this particular day out to Robin Hoods Howl in spring I was after some photos of the ramsons that abound in this coppiced woodland.
+Normally I would head to Middleton Woods near Ilkley to see bluebells in flower.
+However on this particular day out at Robin Hoods Howl in spring I was after some photos of the ramsons that abound in this coppiced woodland.
 I hadn’t been to this corner of the North York Moors for many years and managed to bag quite a few pictures of the wild garlic.
 However it was this photo of a small patch of bluebells that turned out to be my favourite.

 Whereas I might not have done as much wild camping in 2016 as I’d have liked, the camping I have done has been excellent.
 And it has resulted in many photographs!

-After a sweltering climb to Great End’s summit I was treated to both a gorgeous sunset and sunrise from my tent on the summit.
+After a sweltering climb up to Great End I was treated to both a gorgeous sunset and sunrise from my tent on the summit.
 The above panoramic photo of the Scafell Pike massif at sunset was just about my favourite from the adventure.

 Great Gable from Innominate Tarn

 Another very memorable wild camp was at Innominate Tarn on Haystacks.
 I’d camped there many times before but not returned with any photos that did the place justice.
-Well, after camping at Innominate Tarn in autumn I managed to get rid of that jinx.
+Well, after camping at Innominate Tarn in autumn I managed to break that hoodoo.

-To only include one photo from this stormy night out is pretty harsh but rules are rules.
-With that in mind I have to limit my selection to this one: Scafell Pike seen between Great Gable and Kirk Fell.
-The storm clouds rolling in as the last light of the day turns the fells red nicely finishes it off.
-As the following night almost did to me!
+To restrict myself to only include one photo from this stormy night out isn’t easy but rules are rules.
+With that in mind I have to limit my selection to this one: in this view from Innominate Tarn, Scafell Pike can be seen between Great Gable and Kirk Fell.
+The storm clouds rolling in as the last light of the day turns the fells red nicely finishes the scene off.
+As the night out almost did to me!

 Cravendale from Rylstone Cross